-- The practice took account of the needs and preferences of patients with life-limiting conditions, including patients with a condition other than cancer and patients living with dementia. - Patients we spoke with said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and evidence from the complaint reviewed showed the practice responded quickly to issues raised.
+- The practice understood its population profile and had used this understanding to meet the needs of its population, for example by setting up a local carers group. - The practice took account of the needs and preferences of patients with life-limiting conditions, including patients with a condition other than cancer and patients living with dementia. - Patients we spoke with said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and evidence from five examples reviewed showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.